Course Outline

 Manage Logical Volumes for Government

-Create and manage logical volumes containing file systems and swap spaces from the command line to support efficient storage management for government IT environments.
+Create and manage logical volumes containing file systems and swap spaces from the command line to optimize storage resources.

 -